muzammalcs/screening-test/README.md

 # screening-test
-Initial screening test as required for the position of MERN Stack Develope
+Initial screening test as required for the position of MERN Stack Developer